 The Duke University Chapter of the American Fisheries Society 2016-2017

-This year, our main focus is highlighting fisheries research and management from many perspectives- from the seafood industry to recreational fishers, scientists, fisheries managers, entrepreneurs, and activists.
+Our main focus is highlighting fisheries research and management from many perspectives- from the seafood industry to recreational fishers, scientists, fisheries managers, entrepreneurs, and activists.
 We hope that by taking this approach, DukeFish and its members will be able to gain not only a better understanding of fisheries science, but also a broader knowledge of the multifaceted issues that can arise in fisheries management and a familiarity of what is going on out on the water and on our coasts.
-So far this year, DukeFish has been busy and has held some very successful events!

 Ocean Awareness Week Shark Seminar with Dr. David Shiffman

 March 28th, 5:30pm- 7pm

 Durham location: LSRC A211

 A special video-seminar on shark ecology and conservation, social media, and science communication with Dr. David Shiffman in honor of Ocean Awareness Week!
 Learn more about Dr. Shiffman, a Duke alum, here, and his Twitter page, WhySharksMatter.